nyCloud/stack_edit_notes/Doc/prior_map_server.md

 	:vehicle_loc: ndarray with shape (3,) or (6,)
 	"""
 ```
 As the map is consisted of multiple sub-maps, you will need to let the server know your location before utilize the prior map.
-And `vehicle_loc` should be gpsimu valus of Novatel sensor ou
+And `vehicle_loc` could be the location of base point of imu0 under **ENU** coordinate or direct gpsimu valus of Novatel sensor output.

 ```python
 ```